 Monday - May 25

 Full of vim and vigor we took the Metro for a few stations from our hotel to Alexander Platz, a large square, to visit the offices of the German Auto Club.
+We wanted to find out if they can sell is the window stickers we'll need to drive on motorways in three of the countries we'll be visiting.

 There we spotted a hop on/off type bus that actually had a completely open upper deck.
 All we had seen (and there are many firms that have them running about) had either open roofs but side glass, or were fully enclosed.
 Unfortunately, ours in Amsterdam was fully (glass) enclosed.
 So we hopped on and took the same bus for two 1.5 hour almost complete rounds of its route, with a half hour break at its home base.
 That happened to be at the Remembrance Church, which was left in its bombed state after WWII as a memorial.
 The inside however, is beautiful!
 In any case, absolutely perfect weather made this conveyance a pleasure to be on as it passed all of the sights on our bucket list.
 Berlin showed its most pretty face, with not a festering traffic jam in sight.